arcus/arcus_skill_series_sql/demystifying_sql/demystifying_sql.md

 Which of these correctly describe the strengths of SQL?

-[[X]] SQL is particularly well suited to finding data that meets your requirements [[ ]] SQL is often used for data visualization purposes [[X]] SQL can pick just the columns you want as well as only the rows that meet some conditions [[ ]] SQL is a good solution for complex language processing [[X]] SQL is a good choice for storing data that can be organized in tables with rows and columns.
+[[X]] A. SQL is particularly well suited to finding data that meets your requirements [[ ]] B. SQL is often used for data visualization purposes [[X]] C. SQL can pick just the columns you want as well as only the rows that meet some conditions [[ ]] D. SQL is a good solution for complex language processing [[X]] E. SQL is a good choice for storing data that can be organized in tables with rows and columns.
 [[?]]
 There are multiple correct answers!

 --{{1}}--